xiaogang00/Adversarial_Distribution_Alignment/README.md

 You should first modify "VOC_ROOT" and "VOCroot" according to your dataset path.
 "save_path" is the path of trained generator.
 "model_path" is the pretrained model without defense and the generator is trained to protect it.
-"model_black_path" is the pretrained model without defense and the adversarial perturbations can be generated from it.
+"model_black_path" is the pretrained model without defense and adversarial perturbations can be generated from it.

 - Test the model on VOC07+12 to protect SSD
   ```